alozano-77/AWS-SAA-C02-Course/README.md

   - on-premises internet connection costs
 - VPN setup of hours or less
 - Great as a backup especially for Direct Connect (DX)
+- Can be used with Direct Connect (DX)

 ### 1.16.2.
 AWS Direct Connect (DX)